the-red-feather/thesis/communication/meetings/meeting-25-week-14.md

 ## new P5 Window: ~24 oct - 1 nov. (week 43 / 44)
    my pref: 26 oct (my birthday :)
 ```

+- letting hugo & delegate know about this
+- ... something i'm forgetting?

+# planning for the coming weeks
+- chapter per week should be doable
+- this week: finish methodology